elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 ---

-### What is the purpose of an Object in JavaScript?
+### What is the purpose of an object in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Objects are used to store keyed collections of various data and more complex entities than primitive values.
+  <div><strong>Interview Response:</strong> Objects get used to store keyed collections of various data and more complex entities.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />